To set up a whitelabel URL, you'll need the following:

 To set a subdomain (http://app.example.com):

-Value: example.zerista.com (this should be the zerista URL for your conference)
+Value: example.zerista.com (the Zerista URL for your conference)

-It can take up to 48 hours for DNS updates to go live.
+Please note: It can take up to 48 hours for DNS changes to go live.